People read for novelty and story. The risk that readers face when reading your work is not learning anything useful or feeling anything profound.

 The best topic to write about is the one you can’t not write about.
 It’s the idea bouncing around your head that compels you to get to the bottom of it.

-Part one is choosing an objective for your article:
+Step one is choosing an objective for your article, such as:

-Part two is pairing your objective with a motivation:
+Step two is pairing that objective with what motivates you:

 Your objective clarifies what you're trying to accomplish, and your motivation ensures you actually see it through.